Breakfast with a view at Quintanilha

 Us in front of the covered Disney castle, Cosette on the right, Yuri in the middle, Paul on the left.
 All with face masks, behind us the covered up castle

-Us in front of the covered Disney castle
+Us in front of the covered Disney castle.

 Disneyland Paris is so much fun.
 Go to the park in the afternoon and evening after you’ve checked in to your hotel.
 See the fireworks show, which is fun.
-Sadly there was no Illuminations show or any other shows last year, but we watched them on earlier visits.
+Sadly there was no Illuminations show or any other shows in 2021, but we watched them on earlier visits.
 On day 2 explore the Disneyland park and take the morning on day 3 for the Walt Disney Studios Park.
 There are so many fun rides to take, enough for hours of fun.
 We went swimming at our hotel in the evening.

 Day 3 & 4: Sunflower Fields